Overall Score 7.0 Represents average audio ecosystem compatibility score.

 less than that of JBL Wave Buds by 3 hours

 .
-Each time you recharge your earbuds, they get a little less listening time.
-The effect is not noticeable at first, but over time, your wireless earbuds will have shorter listening time.
+Each time you recharge your earbuds, they get a little less playing time.
+The effect is not noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.

-The battery life of the charging case is given by the manufacturer, and JBL Wave Buds's case is said to have a full charge of 24 hours.
-A charging case with more battery hours allows you to recharge your earbuds on the go several times before recharging the case itself.
+The battery life of the charging case is given by the manufacturer, and JBL Wave Buds's case has a full charge of 24 hours.
+A charging case with more battery hours enables you to recharge your earbuds on the go multiple times before recharging the case itself.

 JLab Go Air's charging case has a battery life of 15 hours,